ServandoL7/cse15l-lab-reports/lab4.md

 ### Step 4: Log into ieng6

 - This task is the simplest and easiest to complete
-- From the local terminal the follwing keys were pressed:
+- From the local terminal the following keys were pressed:

 ```
 <up> <enter>